Yes, what does a creative business look like?

 A creative business is not just about art, or creating subjects.
 It’s more about the culture, and the attitude of the person(s) who run it.

-Everything is changing so quickly, and as much as it’s important to try and keep up to date with what’s going on, it’s also pretty impossible to.
+Everything is changing so quickly, and as much as it’s important to try to keep up to date with what’s going on, it’s also pretty impossible to.
 So if you spend your time and energy catching up, you’re missing out on getting your hands dirty, and making mistakes in your business = experience.

 How do you want your creative business to look?